kyma-project/test-infra/prow/images/buildpack-golang/README.md

 ## Overview

-This project includes Buildpack Golang image that is based on Bootstrap image.
-It can be used for building node components
+This folder contains the Buildpack Golang image that is based on the Bootstrap image.
+Use it to build Golang components.

-This image contains:
+The image consists of:

 - golang
 - dep

-## Build
+## Installation

-To build Docker image, run this command:
+To build the Docker image, run this command:

 ```bash
 docker build buildpack-golang .